yhao9s9/aggregation-dynamics-investigation/README.md

 ### Experimental image processing

-The experimental image processing code is implemented in Python and FreeFEM.
-Each step corresponds to a .py/.edp file:
+The experimental image processing code is implemented in Python and FreeFEM, organized into several steps, each corresponding to a .py or .edp file:

 * `transform.py` contains the following functions:
-  - Transform the experimental image data to vtk file which could be segmented in [3D Slicer] (https://www.slicer.org/)
+  - Transform the experimental image data to vtk file which could be further segmented in [3D Slicer](https://www.slicer.org/)
   - Read fluorescence intensity from the image
   - Remember to run with `python <transform.py> output.txt` to get the number of intensity values in each case

 After having the vtk file for platelet aggregate, the outline of the aggregate could be segmented in 3D Slicer.
-Then after uniformly remeshing the segmentation stl in [MeshLab](https://www.meshlab.net/), generate the mesh that chould be used for flow simulation in [Gmsh](https://gmsh.info/).
+Then after uniformly remeshing the segmentation stl in [MeshLab](https://www.meshlab.net/), generate the mesh that will be used for flow simulation in [Gmsh](https://gmsh.info/).

-To get the density of platelets inside the platelet aggregates, the manual counting method is applied (5 measurement points).
-After having the data, the linear regression method is applied to estimate the relations between fluorescence intensity and platelet density:
+To determine the density of platelets within the platelet aggregates, a manual counting method is applied at five measurement points.
+Once we have the data, the linear regression method is applied to estimate the relationship between fluorescence intensity and platelet density:
 * `checkIntensity.edp` reads the fluorescence intensity to the corresponding aggregate mesh to check the minimum and maximum values, which will be used in linear regression
 * `linearRegression.py` estimates the relation between intensity and platelet density with a 95% confidence region.
 Remember to run with `python <linearRegression.py> relation.txt` to get the coefficients of the regression line

-After having this relationship, the fluorescence intensity values need to be re-read to the aggregate mesh and transformed to the corresponding platelet density and permeability:
+After establishing this relationship, the fluorescence intensity values need to be re-read for the aggregate mesh and transformed into corresponding platelet density and permeability:
 * `interpolation.edp` contains the following functions:
   - Read the intensity value to the aggregate mesh, and transform it into the platelet density using the relationships of fluorescence intensity & density
   - Calculate the permeability of the aggregate via the Kozeny-Carman equation